College Planning Timeline

 • Talk with your parents about paying for college.
 It’s important to have an understanding of how much you’ll be expected to contribute and who will take the responsibility for filling out the numerous financial aid forms.

 • To get in the running for the National Merit Scholarship, take the PSAT/NMSQT.
-You can also take the PLAN test.
-This prepares you for the ACT, which you may take later, and gets you thinking about your possible career interests.

 • Begin to prepare for the SAT or the ACT.